HuggingFace Scraper — Models, Datasets & Spaces avatar

 • Private and gated repos are not accessible.
 The unauthenticated public API only returns publicly visible data.

 • Rate limit: 500 requests per 5 minutes (verified 2026-05-16 via ratelimit-policy header).
 At default page size 100, this allows ~10,000 list rows per 5-min window.
-Detail mode adds 1 request per row, halving throughput to ~250 enriched rows/minute.
+Detail mode adds one request per row, halving throughput to ~250 enriched rows per minute.

 • Spaces never have a downloads metric.
-The field is always null for repo_type=space — verified both list and detail endpoints.
+The field is always null for repo_type=space — verified on both list and detail endpoints.

 • Sparse Spaces list: repo_owner, last_modified, and space_runtime_stage require detail mode for Spaces.